B.E. Industrial Internet of Things (IIOT)

 A communication software lab typically focuses on teaching students about the design, implementation, and analysis of various communication protocols and systems.
 Communication software labs are crucial for students pursuing degrees in Electronics engineering or telecommunications.
 This lab provides hands-on experience with networking technologies and protocols, which are essential for careers in fields like network engineering, software development, cybersecurity, and IoT development.

-ARM Microcontroller Laboratory
+Microcontroller and Embedded Systems Laboratory

 The Microcontroller and Embedded Systems Laboratory introduces students to the architecture, programming, and interfacing of microcontrollers, with a focus on real-time embedded applications.
 Students gain hands-on experience in programming microcontrollers such as 8051, ARM, or AVR using assembly and embedded C. The lab emphasises interfacing peripherals like LEDs, switches, sensors, motors, and displays to develop mini-projects and understand system-level integration.
 It equips learners with essential skills for designing, debugging, and implementing embedded systems used in automation, consumer electronics, and IoT applications.